sondi-ar/Archive/README.md

 ### Results
 <img src="Documentation/img/1.png" width="33%"> <img src="Documentation/img/2.png" width="33%"> <img src="Documentation/img/3.png" width="33%"> <img src="Documentation/img/4.png" width="33%"> <img src="Documentation/img/5.png" width="33%"> <img src="Documentation/img/6.png" width="33%"> <img src="Documentation/img/7.png" width="33%">

+## Art and Pornography
+### Description

+### Aims

+### Methods

+### Tools

+### Results

+## Art and Activism
+### Description

+### Aims

+### Methods

+### Tools

+### Results

+# Reflection
+You might want to include a section about reflecting on the results of your coding and IMD experiments this semester.
+It can give additional context before reading the final outcomes below.

+# Outcomes
+This section will be different for each student, depending on how and what is formatted as a final result for the semester assignment.
+Nevertheless a clear written and documented outcomes is important.
+So give the appropriate subsections or formats to make this as thorough as possible.

+### Outcome Links
+Here you link to your final assignment outcomes.
+This could be a website, a video, etc etc. Please include links to the appropriate GitHub folder on your repository where your coding tool is stored.

+This is the main way to access your IMD + Coding outcomes for the semester.
+So its very important that you check for bugs, troubleshoot hyperlink issues, embedded media issues etc. Please make sure you KNOW where each file you use is stored.
+E.g. If you migrated from Notion markdown into GitHub, its **VERY IMPORTANT** to know that Notion randomly stores images on an Amazon server.
+It changes those locations all the time.
+So if your main outcome or documentation is still grabbing those links, **its very likely** they might disappear before collectives.
+So please have all media and necessary files managed well in your own locations (online or github etc).

+# Conclusion
+You might have a nice conclusive observation to share at the end :)

+## Bibliography
+Of course, as with all research work please include a good bibliography with links, and any references that were used or might give additional depth to the work.

+<a name="footnote-1">**[1]**</a>: Look at this little referenced footnote over here.
+You can look up different text formats for referencing books, online articles, films etc.